skyrockprojects/skyrockprojects.github.io/README.md

 ## Welcome to Skyrock Projects Codehouse

-Here's a sneak-peak at some of our projects:
+Here's a sneak-peak at some of our projects.

+(**Note**: You may not be access some of the github repos linked to below unless you have been added as a member.)

 ### SKYROCK MINI
 * **[Developing Apps with MIT AppInventor2](https://github.com/skyrockprojects/AppInventor2)**: In this project, students read data using Arduino + sensors, store it on cloud and then use APIs to fetch and display the data in an App made with MIT AppInventor2.